JAQ0B/Smart-Mirror/README.md

 ### 🧱 Installed Modules and Their Purpose

-As configured in our `config.js` (planned to be shared via Pastebin or a `MagicMirror/config.js` folder):
+As configured in our [config.js](https://github.com/JAQ0B/TechnologyProjekt-SmartMirror/blob/main/MagicMirror/config.js) :

 - **MMM-Remote-Control** – Enables remote API control of MagicMirror.
 - **MMM-pages** – Organizes the display into multiple pages with different layouts.